Snowflake-Labs/terraform-provider-snowflake/docs/resources/table.md

 - `change_tracking` (Boolean) Specifies whether to enable change tracking on the table.
 Default false.
 - `cluster_by` (List of String) A list of one or more table columns/expressions to be used as clustering key(s) for the table
 - `comment` (String) Specifies a comment for the table.
-- `data_retention_days` (Number, Deprecated) Specifies the retention period for the table so that Time Travel actions (SELECT, CLONE, UNDROP) can be performed on historical data in the table.
-Default value is 1, if you wish to inherit the parent schema setting then pass in the schema attribute to this argument.
+- `data_retention_time_in_days` (Number) Specifies the retention period for the table so that Time Travel actions (SELECT, CLONE, UNDROP) can be performed on historical data in the table.
+If you wish to inherit the parent schema setting then pass in the schema attribute to this argument or do not fill this parameter at all; the default value for this field is -1, which is a fallback to use Snowflake default - in this case the schema value
-- `data_retention_time_in_days` (Number) Number of days for which Snowflake retains historical data for performing Time Travel actions (SELECT, CLONE, UNDROP) on the object.
-A value of 0 effectively disables Time Travel for the specified table.
-Default value for this field is set to -1, which is a fallback to use Snowflake default.
-For more information, see Understanding & Using Time Travel.
 - `primary_key` (Block List, Max: 1, Deprecated) Definitions of primary key constraint to create on table (see [below for nested schema](#nestedblock--primary_key))
 - `tag` (Block List, Deprecated) Definitions of a tag to associate with the resource. (see [below for nested schema](#nestedblock--tag))